AnishPillai2002/snapurl/README.md

 ## License

-SnapURL is released under the MIT License.
+urlsnap is released under the MIT License.

 ---